getbible/v2_builder/README.md

 **We made this code public so those who use our [API](https://github.com/getbible/v2) can see how it is build, and help improve and guide the project's code and future.**

-# Okay, Lets get started...
+# Okay, Lets get started... ˘Ô≈ôﺣ

-Should you like to contribute any improvements either in code or conduct, just open an issue as the first step, and beginning of the conversation.
+Should you like to contribute any improvements either in code or conduct, just open an issue as the first step, and beginning of the conversation. ツ

 ## Install Dependencies (only Ubuntu 20 *tested)